 The Charney Lecture is also a part of the Bowie Lecture Series, established in 1989 to commemorate the 50th presentation of the William Bowie medal, AGU's highest honor.
 The Bowie medal is named in honor of AGU's first president.

 The award is presented at the Atmospheric Sciences business meeting during the AGU Fall Meeting.

 AGU is proud to recognize our section honorees.
 Recipients of the Jule Gregory Charney Lecture will receive the following benefits during the lecture presentation year:

 - An invitation to present the Jule Charney Lecture at the AGU Fall Meeting

 - Complimentary ticket to the Atmospheric Sciences business meeting at the AGU Fall Meeting

 Nominations for the Jule Charney Lecture are being accepted.
-Please submit your nomination package or Bjerknes Lecture inquiries to Jim Hurrell, AS Section president.
+Please submit your nomination package or Bjerknes Lecture inquiries to Dr. Allison Steiner, AGU Atmospheric Sciences Section President-Elect.

 Members of the general public can submit nominations for the Lecture.
 Multiple nominators for a single candidate are encouraged to collaborate on the nomination package.

 The nominee is required to be an active AGU member.
 Self-nominations are not accepted.